ConciseCSS/concise.css/README.md

 ## Contributing

-If you wish to contribute to the Concise project, please read through our [contributing guidelines](https://github.com/ConciseCSS/concise.css/blob/master/CONTRIBUTING.md) first and then help however you'd like!
+If you wish to contribute to the Concise CSS project, please read through our [contributing guidelines](https://github.com/ConciseCSS/concise.css/blob/master/CONTRIBUTING.md) first and then help however you’d like!

 ## Versioning